Lorenz Frølich: Early life and education

 Frølich was born into a wealthy bourgeouis family in Copenhagen.
-The son of Johan Jacob Frølich (1777-1858) and Pouline Wilhelmine Tutein (1789-1881).
+The son of Johan Jacob Frølich (1777–1858) and Pouline Wilhelmine Tutein (1789–1881).
 His father owned a successful trading firm in partnership with his brother.
-His mother was the daughter of Friederich Tutein, another wealthy whole-seller and the Prussian consul in Copenhagen.
+His mother was the daughter of Friederich Tutein, another wealthy wholesaler and the Prussian consul in Copenhagen.
 Frølich's father and uncle owned the building at Store Kongensgade 81.
 He lived with his parents in the apartment on the first floor.
 The uncle lived with his wife in the ground-floor apartment.
 The family belonged to the city's German reformed congregation.

 Frølich was fond of drawing from an early age.
 Another early influence was his father's maternal uncle, Johan Conrad Spengler, who in his capacity of inspector of Kunstkammeret was able to give him access to the royal galleries in Christiansborg Palace.
 He received instructions in drawing from Martinus Rørbye from 1833 and later also from Christen Købke and Christoffer Wilhelm Eckersberg.

 He later continued his training abroad, first in Dresden under Eduard Julius Bendemann (1843–1846) and then in Paris under Thomas Couture (1852–1853).